 Some people think getting rid of acne just means keeping your face clean.
-Not so…in fact, too much scrubbing can actually make your breakouts worse.
-I’m sure you’ve heard these before:
+Not so!
+In fact, too much scrubbing can actually make your breakouts worse.
+You may have heard some of these before:

 There are two main types of acne: inflammatory and non-inflammatory.
 Whiteheads and blackheads are non-inflammatory acne.
 Whiteheads appear as small dots under the skin, and blackheads are actually open or on the surface.
 Inflammatory acne appears as red, swollen, solid lesions that are painful to the touch.

-It’s important to determine which type of acne you have, so you can treat it accordingly.
-And, yes, it is not uncommon to suffer from a combination of both.
+It’s important to determine which type of acne you have so you can treat it accordingly.
+It is not uncommon to suffer from a combination of both.

 1890 US-131 S